YouTube CEO Susan Wojcicki 'pained' by anti-diversity memo

 Triggered by a troubling question from her daughter, YouTube CEO Susan Wojcicki issued a public response to a controversial memo that argued biology prevents women from being as successful as men in the tech industry.

 "Mom, is it true that there are biological reasons why there are fewer women in tech and leadership?"
-Wojcicki's daughter asked after the memo, written by a Google employee, became public, according to a column penned by Wojcicki and published Tuesday by Fortune.
+Wojcicki's daughter asked after the memo, written by a worker at YouTube parent Google, became public, according to a column penned by Wojcicki and published Tuesday by Fortune.

 Wojcicki went on to explain how her daughter echoed a question that, whether asked outright or whispered quietly, has weighed heavily on Wojcicki in her career in tech.